Power Generation Software

-Asset Performance Management for Power Generation, Operations Performance Management (OPM) for Power Generation
+Asset Performance Management (APM) Software, Operations Performance Management (OPM) for Power Generation

 This company is using Digital Twin technology to achieve business results.
 A Digital Twin is a software representation of a physical thing, system or process designed to detect, prevent, and optimize.
 Digital Twins allow us to predict, prevent and optimize activities by applying software to the challenges of the physical world.
 Learn more about GE Digital's Digital Twin.